Directed by: Emma Seligman

 Written by: Emma Seligman and Rachel Sennott

-That being said, if you make a like for like comparison with Bottoms and something like Booksmart, or even Crush, there’s night and day between them in terms of writing and establishing any kind of emotional connection.
+That being said, if you make a like for like comparison with Bottoms and something like Booksmart, or even Crush, there’s night and day between them in terms of writing and establishing emotional connection.
 Still, there’s plenty of nerdy, funny queer kids out there who will feel completely seen by this.

-I feel justified in giving this effort from Emma Seligman a lower score than perhaps others in the world have been doing, but I recognise that many have and will violently disagree, as is always the way with trying to assess the merit of this genre generally.
 Go in knowing it’s an absurd, unhinged, horny-as-fuck, nutty thing that devolves into absolute chaotic plot hell.
 Relax, have fun with it, and if that’s what you’re looking for, you’ll love it.

 I watched this wanting and expecting to like it but couldn’t even finish it so glad i wasn’t alone!
 Will deffo look up High School tho!